Carbon dioxide (CO2): sources and health impacts

 🏠 Indoor sources

-Indoors, carbon dioxide come from outdoor CO2, human respiration and internal combustion sources (wood stove, gas heating for example…)
+Inside, carbon dioxide comes from outdoor CO2, human respiration and internal combustion sources (wood stove, gas heating for example…).

-Its concentration in the indoor air of buildings is often higher than outside because the air circulate less well.
+Its concentration in the indoor air of buildings is often higher than outside because the air circulates less well.

-The latter is an indicator of the level of air containment.
+The latter is an indicator of the level of air confinement.

 Carbon dioxide (CO2): impacts on health and the environment